Soimuen11/PPM/readme.md

 	+ Copy a password (ppm cp)
 	+ Remove a password (ppm rm)
 	+ Help (ppm help)
-3. Write a **make file**.
+3. Package PPM for debian and arch-based distros.
 4. Write **man** page.
 5. Re-write subroutines which use bash to strive and only use Perl syntax.
+   Potential modules to implement to do so:
+   + IO::Handle
+   + GnuPG::Interface
+   + Clipboard::Xclip
-6. Add a simple GUI or ncurses interface.
+7. Add a simple GUI or ncurses interface.

 ## How To Use It